What can we do about Cholesterol?

 Cholesterol can be defined as a common steroid found in the membranes of most animal cells, involved in the regulation of the fluidity of the membrane (Denniston, Topping, Caret, & R., 2017).
 The body uses cholesterol to produce different hormones and bile used in digestion.

 If there is too much cholesterol in the bloodstream, it is deposited along the walls of the arteries, causing narrowing and blockage of the arteries.
-In 2011-2012 (the last year that data is available) over 78 million adults (around 37% of the total population) had low-density lipoprotein (LDL) cholesterol levels that fell in the danger range.
+In 2015-2016 (the last year that data is available) over 12% of adults age 20 had total cholesterol levels that fell in the danger range.
 High cholesterol is and should be treated as a symptom of heart disease, and there are various diet and lifestyle changes that can help to maintain healthy cholesterol levels and ultimately prevent heart disease.

 For years, cholesterol has been treated as a disease rather than a risk factor.
 However, high cholesterol levels should be seen to directly correlate with high risk for heart disease.
 High cholesterol happens when there is too much cholesterol in the bloodstream due to a variety of factors - to include heredity, diet, and lifestyle.

 There are no symptoms of high cholesterol, however, high cholesterol can be detected through a blood panel collected during a regular annual check up with a primary care physician.
 Many times, the physician may suggest diet and lifestyle changes, such as “eat less fat” or “exercise more.”
 However, if cholesterol levels remain the same despite the patient making the recommended lifestyle changes, a doctor may prescribe cholesterol-lowering medications, including statins, which interfere with the production of cholesterol in the liver.